Willie Dixon

 William James Dixon (July 1, 1915 – January 29, 1992) was an American blues musician, vocalist, songwriter, arranger and record producer.
 He was proficient in playing both the upright bass and the guitar, and sang with a distinctive voice, but he is perhaps best known as one of the most prolific songwriters of his time.
 Next to Muddy Waters, Dixon is recognized as the most influential person in shaping the post–World War II sound of the Chicago blues.

 Dixon's songs have been recorded by countless musicians in many genres as well as by various ensembles in which he participated.
 A short list of his most famous compositions includes "Hoochie Coochie Man", "I Just Want to Make Love to You", "Little Red Rooster", "My Babe", "Spoonful", and "You Can't Judge a Book by the Cover".
 These songs were written during the peak years of Chess Records, from 1950 to 1965, and were performed by Muddy Waters, Howlin' Wolf, Little Walter, and Bo Diddley; they influenced a generation of musicians worldwide.

-Dixon was an important link between the blues and rock and roll, working with Chuck Berry and Bo Diddley in the late 1950s.
+Dixon was an important link between the blues and rock and roll, working with Little Walter, Chuck Berry, and Bo Diddley in the late 1950s.
 In the 1960s, his songs were adapted by numerous rock artists.
 He received a Grammy Award and was inducted into the Blues Hall of Fame, the Rock and Roll Hall of Fame, and the Songwriters Hall of Fame.

 Biography

 Early life

 Dixon was born in Vicksburg, Mississippi, on July 1, 1915.
-He was one of fourteen children.
+He was one of 14 children.
 His mother, Daisy, often rhymed things she said, a habit her son imitated.
 At the age of seven, young Dixon became an admirer of a band that featured pianist Little Brother Montgomery.
 He sang his first song at Springfield Baptist Church at the age of four.
-Dixon was first introduced to blues when he served time on prison farms in Mississippi as a young teenager.
+Dixon was introduced to blues when he served time on prison farms in Mississippi as a young teenager.
 Later in his teens, he learned to sing harmony from a local carpenter, Theo Phelps, who led a gospel quintet, the Union Jubilee Singers, in which Dixon sang bass; the group regularly performed on the Vicksburg radio station WQBC.
 He began adapting his poems into songs and even sold some to local music groups.